SourceBox-Tv/Cool-Terminal-2022/README.md

 # Cool-Terminal-2022
-//TODOS: Make windows one much better and add machine learning to terminal.
+//TODO: Make windows one much better and add machine learning to terminal.
+//BUG?
+Find any bugs and clean them.